Experimental Design for Causal Effect Identification: Single C-component Identification

-Theorem \ref{thm:singleton} indicates that when $\mathcal{G}_{[S]}$ is a c-component, the min-cost intervention problem in Equation \ref{eq:optimization} reduces to the problem of finding a single intervention set $A^*$ such that $Q[S]$ is identifiable from $Q[V\setminus A^*]$.
+Theorem \ref{thm:singleton} indicates that when $\mathcal{G}_{[S]}$ is a c-component, the minimum-cost intervention problem in Equation \ref{eq:optimization} reduces to the problem of finding a single intervention set $A^*$ such that $Q[S]$ is identifiable from $Q[V\setminus A^*]$.
 More formally, the optimization in \eqref{eq:optimization} reduces to the following problem,

-where $\textbf{ID}_1(S) $ is the set of all subsets $A$ of $V$ such that $Q[S]$ is identifiable from $Q[V\!\setminus\!A]$.
-Note that $|\textbf{ID}_1(S)|\leq\!
+where $\mathbf{ID_1}(S) $ is the set of all subsets $A$ of $V$ such that $Q[S]$ is identifiable from $Q[V\!\setminus\!A]$.
+Note that $|\mathbf{ID_1}(S)|\leq\!
 2^{|V|}$.

-The following lemma states that intervening on the variables in $S$ does not help in identifying $Q[S]$.
-As a result, we can further reduce the set $\textbf{ID}_1(S)$ in \eqref{eq:optimization scc}.
-That is, we only consider all subsets $A$ of $V$, such that $Q[S]$ is identifiable from $Q[V\setminus A]$ and $A\cap S=\emptyset$.
-This new set has at most $2^{|V|-|S|}$ elements.
 For the rest of this section, we discuss the solution to Equation \eqref{eq:optimization scc}.
+The following lemma further constrains the worst-case cardinality of $\mathbf{ID_1(S)}$ to at most $2^{|V|-|S|}$ elements, noting that intervening on variables in $S$ does not help in identifying $Q[S]$.
+That is, we need only to consider all subsets $A$ of $V$, such that $Q[S]$ is identifiable from $Q[V\setminus A]$ and $A\cap S=\emptyset$.

 \begin{restatable}{lemma}{leminsideS} Suppose $S$ is a subset of variables such that $\mathcal{G}_{[S]}$ is a c-component.
-If $A\in\mathbf{ID}_1(S)$, then $A\cap S=\emptyset$. \end{restatable}
+If $A\in\mathbf{ID_1}(S)$, then $A\cap S=\emptyset$. \end{restatable}